Effects of dynamical capture on two equal-mass nonspinning black holes: Black hole properties

 \section{Black hole properties}

-After analyzing the properties of the measured Weyl scalar, we now turn to the study of the intrinsic properties of the black holes (BHs): their spins and masses, as well as additional quantities derived from them.
-These quantities are computed using the \texttt{QuasiLocalMeasures} thorn of the Einstein Toolkit, as detailed in Subsec.~\ref{subsec: spin measurements}.
+After analyzing the properties of the measured Weyl scalar, we now turn to the study of the intrinsic properties of BHs: their spins and masses, as well as additional quantities derived from them.
+These quantities are computed using the \texttt{QuasiLocalMeasures} thorn of the Einstein Toolkit, as detailed in Sec.~\ref{subsec: spin measurements}.

 All variables describing the final state of the BH are evaluated once the system reaches a relaxed configuration.
 For all cases, this time was chosen to be $140M$ after the merger.